-Australia Is Getting Heaps Gayer, According To The Census
+There's At Least 47,000 Gay Couples In Australia Who Can't Get Married

 This is a whopping 42% more than the 33,000 counted in 2011, and a 81% increase from the 26,000 counted a decade ago in 2006.

-The census counts couples who were together on census night, not everybody in a relationship.
+The census counts couples who were together on census night – not everybody in a same-sex relationship.
+It also does not count the number of people who are LGBT.

 But despite the surge, same-sex marriage is still not legal in Australia – meaning there's now at least 47,000 couples who can't walk down the aisle.